Robert-beep773/LEDprojectFall2025/LED-Strips-Signboard-main/README.md

 The LED Strips Sign Board is a **web and remote-controlled scoreboard** powered by an **Arduino Mega**.
 It features a 15×60 pixel LED matrix display that can show text messages, timers, custom pixel art, and various animations.
 The system is controlled through a modern web interface or via IR remote control.

 ## Key Features
-- **Text Display** – Display static, scrolling, fade-in, and breathe animations with two font sizes (7×7 and 15×15)
+- **Text Display** – Display static, scrolling (fast/slow), fade-in, and breathe animations with two font sizes (7×7 and 15×15)
-- **Timer Functionality** – Countdown timer, stopwatch, and time-of-day display
+- **Timer Functionality** – Countdown timer, stopwatch, and time-of-day display with full controls (start, pause, resume, reset, stop)
-- **Custom Pixel Drawing** – Draw custom 15×60 pixel images directly on the display
+- **Custom Pixel Drawing** – Draw custom 15×60 pixel images directly on the display with optimized row-based updates
 - **Web Interface** – Modern multi-page dashboard for easy control
 - **IR Remote Control** – Wireless control via infrared remote
-- **Color Customization** – Adjustable brightness and RGB color settings
+- **Color Customization** – Adjustable brightness (0-255) and RGB color settings for top, bottom, and full-screen text
 - **Real-time Clock** – DS3231 RTC module for accurate timekeeping
+- **Memory Optimized** – Carefully optimized for Arduino Mega's 8KB SRAM with stack allocation and bounded buffers

 ## System Architecture